-- [0] User/Supervisor protection mode: When this flag is clear (that is, it has a value of 0), then the processor is in supervisor mode.
+- [0] Halted: When this flag is clear (that is, 0), then the processor will repeated its fetch/decode/execute (FDE) loop on those instructions to which the IP register points.
+If this flag is set (that is, 1), then FDE loop is not performed.
+Once halted, the processor must remain in this stasis until it is reset or, within the simulator, the MD register is changed manually by the user.
+The HALT instruction 2.3.6 is intended to be the only instruction that normally sets this bit. - [1] User/Supervisor protection mode: When this flag is clear, then the processor is in supervisor mode.
 When in this mode, certain instructions are enabled.
-If this flag is set (that is, it has the value of 1), then the processor is in user mode, where the aforementioned instructions cannot be used. - [1] Virtual/Physical addressing mode: When this flag is clear, then the processor will use physical addressing.
+If this flag is set, then the processor is in user mode, where the aforementioned instructions cannot be used. - [2] Virtual/Physical addressing mode: When this flag is clear, then the processor will use physical addressing.
 That is, each main memory address will be transmitted to the device bus (on which the memory devices reside) unmodified, thus assuming that the instructions being executed are using the physical address to which those memory devices respond.
 If this flag is set, then the processor assumes virtual addressing.
 Each main memory address used by the processor is automatically mapped from its virtual address to some corresponding physical address; this conversion is performed automatically by the memory management unit (MMU).
-More detailed on virtual memory will be provided in a later assignment.
+More detailed on virtual memory will be provided in a later assignment. - [3] Paged addressing mode: When this flag is clear, the virtual addressing mode (if enabled by bit 2) is assumed to be single-segment base/limit virtual addressing.
+When this flag is set, the virtual addressing mode is paged.
+Again, more detail on virtual addressing is forthcoming; for this assignment, you should leave this bit clear.